thanmai670/thanmai670/README.md

 🔭 I'm currently working on Web Development and Mobile application Development.

-👯 I’m available to collaborate on any project with Reactj, Fultter and Javascript.
+👯 I’m available to collaborate on any project with Reactjs, Fultter, Javascript and TypeScript.

 💬 Ask me about Flutter or any web and mobile app development related stuff .